kelveden/streamfire/README.md

 > Whilst Streamfire may not appear to be under much active development it *is* still active in my eyes.
 It has just reached a point now where it is fulfilling all the simple goals I initially had for it.
 I still use it as my main Campfire client every day at work and so I'll be fixing bugs as I find them.
 I'll also keep an eye out for any issues or pull requests.

-> IMPORTANT: If you want to use notifications you'll need the imagemagick library installed on your system.
+> IMPORTANT: If you want to use notifications you'll need the imagemagick library installed on your system (this is a requirement of the [node-imagemagick](https://github.com/rsms/node-imagemagick) module that streamfire uses internally).
 This will typically be available via your favourite package manager (e.g. `brew install imagemagick`) or directly from the [imagemagick folks](http://www.imagemagick.org/script/binary-releases.php).

 Simple [Campfire](http://campfirenow.com) client that streams the room to terminal stdout.